zhaojh10010/m3u8-offline-downloader/README.md

 ### Other information
 - Notify that this project uses `/home/ffmpeg/video` as the video files' log path, you can modify it in `app.js` as you wish.
 - Everything is defined in app.js, just read and modify it.
-- The default port is 8088, the server log file is `server.log`
+- The default port is `8088`, the server log file is `server.log`.
-- This project offers two shell scripts to start (in background) or stop nodejs server
+- This project offers two shell scripts to start (in background) or stop nodejs server.